Inklingo

 nounA2general

-Use 'borde' for the edge or rim of an object, surface, or place, often implying a point where something might fall off.
+Use 'borde' for the physical edge or rim of an object or area, often implying a point from which one might fall or go over.

 A simple colorful illustration showing a clear, distinct boundary where a grassy field meets a sandy beach, emphasizing the line where one surface ends and the other begins.